isrt09/Ruby_on_Rails_Industry_in_Bangladesh/README.md

 UI & UX Design, AR / VR / XR, AI and Machine learning, Brand management, Digital, and Social media innovation, consuer research, and project management.
 1/1 NS Road, (2nd Floor), Block A, Banasree, Dhaka
+## MetaDesign Solutions Pvt.
+Ltd.
+MetaDesign Solutions is an "Offshore Software Development Service and Support"​ provider company based in Gurgaon, India.
+The MetaDesign family comprises of closely-knitted multi-talented software professionals having a tremendous passion for building end-to-end business solutions.
+We are a team of dedicated technocrats who are committed to hear nothing less than one word for our work - Perfect.

+We offer full software product lifecycle services, from Requirement Gathering, Design, Architecture, Development, Deployment, Support and Documentation.
+Our offshore software development services are based on the highest standards of software development to ensure we always deliver smart and high-quality solutions.
+Our software service spectrum covers software development in Mobile Apps Vertical, Open Source (PHP, Java, Ruby on Rails) and other proprietary (Microsoft, Apple) platforms.

 ## Colgis BD Ltd ( http://colgis-bd.com/ )
 ## Orbit Informatics Ltd ( http://www.orbitinformatics.com/ )
 ## Gigalogy ( https://gigalogy.com/ )